-- 1. Verbal or written statements or gestures by students indicating intent to harm themselves, others or property. - 2.
+- 1. Disrupts the classroom environment and education process or the student challenges the authority of a supervising adult. - 2.
+Verbal or written statements or gestures by students indicating intent to harm themselves, others or property. - 3.
 Physical attack by students so as to intentionally inflict harm to themselves, others or property.